KHP-Informatics/ngseasy/README.md

 Full instructions at https://docs.docker.com/.

-Some fixes to make life easy...
+Some fixes to make life easy...allows you to run ``docker`` without ``sudo``.

+This may differ for your OS.
+Check with your sys admin or Google https://www.google.com.

 **Create a docker group**